 Our previous work will also feed into the modernisation plan and inform our future strategic roadmap.

 Why are we doing this work?

-The financial services industry continues to evolve at a rapid pace.
-Therefore it's vitally important for organisations and the industry to stay informed about the developments driving this evolution and ensure they're prepared for the future.
-This is particularly true for the payments industry, which is highly networked and open to the adoption of new technologies.
-In this environment, efficiency and interoperability are fundamental.
+The financial services sector and payments industry continues to evolve at a rapid pace.
+Therefore, it's vitally important for organisations and the industry to stay informed about the developments driving this evolution and ensure they're prepared for the future.
+This is particularly true for the payments industry, which is highly networked and open to the adoption of new technologies and business models.
+In this environment, efficiency, safety, innovation, openness and interoperability are fundamental.

 How we work

-Each initiative has its own working group, comprised of Participant and Member representatives.
-Working groups are tasked with investigating and progressing each initiative.
-Meeting frequently, they undertake detailed analysis and investigations, develop requirements, and produce recommendations for consideration by the industry.
+Our working groups are comprised of Participant and Member representatives.
+They are tasked with investigating and progressing this work.
+Meeting frequently, they undertake detailed analysis and investigations, develop requirements, and produce recommendations for consideration by the industry and Payments NZ Board.

 Want to know more or get involved?